Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

                                                       save_obs=True,
                                                       save_expect=False)
 ```
-Then, we plot the entire heatmap (we also change the color map):
+Then, we plot the entire heatmap (we also change here the color map to white and blue):
 ```Python
 plot_chromosome_data(fend_normalized_chr6,
                      a_chr='6',